elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Slap a rider on the routine's routine header.`
 `Move the rider (compiler rules).`
-`If the rider's token is "decide", compile the header of the routine given the rider (decider); exit.` `If the rider is the start of any function, compile the header of the routine given the rider (function); exit.` `If the rider's token is "compatibly", compile the header of the routine given the rider (callback); exit.` `Compile the header of the routine given the rider (procedure).`
+`If the rider's token is "_decide", compile the header of the routine given the rider (decider); exit.` `If the rider is the start of any function, compile the header of the routine given the rider (function); exit.` `If the rider's token is "_compatibly", compile the header of the routine given the rider (callback); exit.` `Compile the header of the routine given the rider (procedure).`